mendersoftware/mender-docs/09.Add-ons/05.Orchestrator/02.Examples/docs.md

 mender-update-orchestrator -h
 ```

-### Prepare the real rootfs artifacts
+### Prepare the real rootfs Artifacts

-The real rootfs update artifacts will be created from runtime using the mender-artifact tool.
+The real rootfs update Artifacts will be created from runtime using the mender-artifact tool.

 On the **device**